ezeoleaf/awesome-golang-repositories/README.md

 [hertz](https://github.com/cloudwego/hertz): A high-performance and strong-extensibility Go HTTP framework that helps developers build microservices.
 [wild-workouts-go-ddd-example](https://github.com/ThreeDotsLabs/wild-workouts-go-ddd-example): Go DDD example application.
 Complete project to show how to apply DDD, Clean Architecture, and CQRS by practical refactoring.
 [hprose-golang](https://github.com/hprose/hprose-golang): Hprose is a cross-language RPC.
 This project is Hprose for Golang.
 [SudokuGo](https://github.com/Alejandroacho/SudokuGo): A desktop app to play sudoku, built in Go and Vue.
 We made it as a group of 4 people, I was responsible to load a sudoku and thanks to TDD I was able to make a sudoku maker that generates a new sudoku every game.
+[rethinkdb_exporter](https://github.com/oliver006/rethinkdb_exporter): Prometheus exporter for RethinkDB cluster and table metrics.
+Supports RethinkDB 2.x